fredzhang7/Automation-AutoHotkey/Image_Search/README.md

 #### Image Search
 - Is much more efficient and accurate than pixel search when comparing for UNIQUE traits in two images
 - The library is not an AI algorithm like phash, so it does not work when you compare similar images (the unique traits must match).
+- Only supports GIF, JPG, BMP (16-bit or higher), ICO, CUR, and ANI file extensions